Skip to main content

 Getting data from a vehicle

-Once the backend has the ACCESS_TOKEN, it can send requests to a vehicle using the Smartcar API.
+Once your backend has the user_id and an application-level access token, it can send requests to a vehicle using the Smartcar API.
 The iOS app will have to send a request to the backend service which in turn sends a request to Smartcar.
-We have to do this because our frontend does not have the ACCESS_TOKEN.
+We have to do this because our frontend does not have the access token.
+Assuming our backend has a /vehicle endpoint that returns the information of a user’s vehicle, we can make this query in our completion callback and segue into another view to show the returned vehicle attributes.

 ViewController.swift